boltops-tools/ufo-docs/_docs/patterns/clock-web-worker.md

 ## Structure

-Here's a structure that achieves this pattern with Kubes:
+Here's a structure that achieves this pattern with UFO:

     .ufo/resources/task_definitions
     └── web.yml